Classical Piano Performance Preparation—

 Musical Family Tree for

-→BIOGRAPHY FOR PIANIST,Alexander Peskanov: On the very same identical musical family tree (as Steven Heitman and my Professor Krasoff), Yesipova was a pupil of Leschetizky, and she was also a professor at the St. Petersburg Conservatory from 1893, until her death in 1914.
+On the very same identical musical family tree (as Steven Heitman and my Professor Krasoff), Yesipova was a pupil of Leschetizky.
+She was also a professor at the St. Petersburg Conservatory from 1893, until her death in 1914.
 She was a firm believer in the artistic and technical aspects of the Leschetizky School.

 She believed that freedom of movement along with “active fingers, target-prepared chords, slicing octaves and the development of good taste” would lead to graceful, even, and light playing.
-In addition, both Leschetizky and Yesipova were not only some of the finest virtuosos in the world, but also were composers who wrote some of the most magnificent pages in the history of piano playing—of course, Rachmaninoff and Profkofiev.
+In addition, both Leschetizky and Yesipova were not only some of the finest virtuosos in the world, but also were composers who wrote some of the most magnificent pages in the history of piano playing—of course, Rachmaninoff and Prokofiev.

 Professor Alexander Peskanov, a concert pianist and composer, appeared as soloist with the London Philharmonic, English Chamber Orchestra, National Symphony and orchestras of Baltimore, St. Louis, Houston, Utah and others.

 Recipient of the ASCAP awards for music theater compositions.
 He graduated from the Stolyarsky School of Music, Odessa, Ukraine, and received his graduate-level degree from The Juilliard School in New York.

-“ A powerful player with a temperment and a virtuoso flair. ”
+“ A powerful player with a temperament and a virtuoso flair. ”